davidbrown2324/Droplet_FRAP/README.md

 Droplet FRAP macros

 David Brown
-2020-August-07
+2021-March-16

 These [ImageJ macros](https://github.com/davidbrown2324/Droplet_FRAP/tree/master/ImageJ) and [R scripts](https://github.com/davidbrown2324/Droplet_FRAP/tree/master/R) were written to analyse Fluorescence Recovery After Photobleaching (FRAP) experiments.
+They were used to analyse FRAP data [published in eLife](https://elifesciences.org/articles/64563).

 There is a short [FRAPline_macro.ijm](https://github.com/davidbrown2324/Droplet_FRAP/blob/master/ImageJ/FRAPline_macro.ijm) to generate the original bleach ROI, and an alternate FRAPline_3pix_off_center.roi which was used when the objective was lightly misaligned.